sudipkumardas/scientific-calculator/README.md

 # scientific-calculator
-This is a scientific calculator
+This is a scientific calculator created using JS